aws/serverless-application-model/README.md

 ## Current Version - 2016-10-31

-The current version of the AWS Serverless Application Definition specification is 2016-10-31 - and you can find it [here](versions/2016-10-31.md).
+The current version of the AWS Serverless Application Definition specification is 2016-10-31 - and you can find it here:

 ### [AWS Serverless Application Definition 2016-10-31 Specification](versions/2016-10-31.md)